| The Flower Thief

 By Camille Cole

-scraped the dirt where grass had worn thin.
+sneakers scraped the dirt where grass had worn thin.
 She wondered if old lady Losey was home.
-Her eyes shifted in that
+Her eyes

 She slid off the swing and stood still, straightening her pink and white striped dress, imagining her Aunt